Head of UConn K.I.D.S

 Our Research Assistants

 Mikayla Clemens is a research assistant for UConn KIDS.
-She is a junior Psychological Sciences major with a minor in Human Development and Family Sciences enrolled in the Early Childhood Specialization program.
-After graduation, she wants to continue with research and pursue a higher education.
+She is a senior double majoring in Psychological Sciences and Human Development and Family Sciences, enrolled in the Early Childhood Specialization program.
+After graduation, she wants to continue with research in Early Childhood Development within a classroom setting and pursue a higher education.
 Mikayla returns for another semester as our Lead RA.